NicoHC185/project-basket-website/README.md

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.

 Pre-Requisite:
-- Start up a server in the local machine listening in the port 8000
+- Start a server on the local machine listening on the port 8000

 Installation: